NellielProject/Nelliel/documentation/development/basic-guidelines.md

  - 700-999: Reserved
  - 1000+: Plugins and other uses

 ## Other
- - Only early loading and initialization should happen in `imgboard.php`.
+ - Only minimal early loading and initialization should happen in `imgboard.php`.
  - Configurations should be stored in the database whenever possible.
  - Nelliel should cause no PHP errors, warnings or notices when `E_ALL` and `E_STRICT` are enabled.